Streamfinity/Extension/README.md

   - See issue [vite-plugin-web-extension#87](https://github.com/samrum/vite-plugin-web-extension/issues/87)
   - We can not load the transpiled JS bundle from `localhost` since Firefox only allows loading content scripts from `moz-extension` URLs. (*WebExtension content scripts may only load modules with moz-extension URLs and not: “http://localhost:5173/@vite/client”.*)

+## Security Policy ⚠️

+If you have discovered a vulnerability or security related issue, please send a mail at [security@streamfinity.tv](security@streamfinity.tv).
+Do not open an issue on GitHub.

 ## Authors

 - [Roman Zipp](https://ich.wtf)